 Figure 12.
 Metadata standards used in ontologies for wheat or related fields

-Despite the differences in the use of metadata, this comparative analysis demonstrates that these ontologies, as a first level, are interoperable in their formats and they could be integrated in the same system, sharing or used in other systems as part of the knowledge enrichment.
+Despite the differences in the use of metadata, this comparative analysis demonstrates that these ontologies, as a first level, are interoperable in their formats and they could be integrated in the same system, or used in other systems as part of the knowledge enrichment.

 Although it is needed a deeper analysis to conclude this assertion (such as coverage and structure or relationships study among ontologies), in a second level, we discovered that the accessibility and availability of these ontologies was very low.
 Most of them have not an access endpoint and the most common access procedure it is the downloading, constraining the automatically information sharing with other data systems.
 Additionally, there is lack of information about the licensing of these ontologies.